Critics say the practice discourages everyday people from getting involved in politics.

 I joined the Mirror Indy team because I believe that local journalism is an essential public service that is vital to a functioning democracy.
 As local, for-profit newspapers continue to shutter or make cutbacks, non-profit newsrooms can help fill in gaps in coverage, ensuring that communities have access to information that shines a light on the truth and holds public officials accountable.

-When I'm not working, I enjoy hiking, playing music and spending time with my wife and our two cats at our home in Irvington.
+When I'm not working, I enjoy spending time outdoors, playing music and spending time with my wife and our cat at our home in Irvington.

 My phone number is 317-605-4836 and my email address is peter.blanchard@mirrorindy.org.